r3mi/poly2tri.js/README.md

 This document describes the JavaScript version of [poly2tri].
-Officially supported langages are C++ and Java :
+Officially supported languages are C++ and Java :
 [poly2tri.js] is a community based port, currently based on the "May 1, 2013" C++ version, with patches and JavaScript specificities.
 You can ask support in the [forum].